evykassirer/notes/cs241/class_notes.md

 	int sum = 0;
 	for (int i=13; i!=0; i-=1) { sum+=1; }

-What if we can't use loop constructs? - goto!
+What if we cannot use loop constructs? - goto!

 	int sum=0;
 	int i=13;